We are Jenny & Sam Smith.

 Here is our story…

 The whole process of moving abroad, starting from the first application till we were ready to make the move, took us almost three years in the planning.
-My daughters were 15 and 11 years old when I started the application process.
-By the time our residency visas came through, my eldest daughter had just completed her A levels.
+My children were 15 and 11 years old when I started the application process.
+By the time our residency visas came through, my eldest had just completed her A levels.
 She was 18 years old and decided that she did not want to join us on our journey abroad any longer.
 Despite all my protests, bribes and pleas, I was unable to convince her to come with us.
 After waiting three years for our dream to happen, it was suddenly under threat.
 After much soul searching, I decided to go ahead with our plans to start a new life abroad leaving her behind in the UK.

-If any parent has struggled with the “letting go” process of when their child leaves for university for the first time, try leaving them and then moving half way across the world!
+If any parent has struggled with the “letting go” process of when their child leaves for university for the first time, try leaving them and then moving halfway across the world!